Revannchist/RestoraNow/README.md

 - Email: `customer@restoranow.com`
 - Password: `Customer123!`

-> ⚠ Note: These accounts are for testing purposes only.
+> These accounts are for testing purposes only.

 ---